JorjaFox/website/_posts-old-blog/2011-10-01-recap-screencaps-tell-tale-hearts.md

 **Oh let's just do it right.
 There are 65 screencaps.
 Go on.  <a href="https://jorjafox.net/gallery/tv/csi/season12/telltalehearts">See all the screencaps</a>.

 **Recap:**
 As an episode this was a good one.
-As a <em>Sara</em> episode, it max's out at two stars.
+As a _Sara_ episode, it max's out at two stars.
 We really only had four scenes with Sara, and while seeing her tease Morgan was cute, it wasn't a lot of Sara.
 Thankfully next week looks to be Sara Heavy.

 <a href="https://jorjafox.net/wiki/Tell-Tale_Hearts">Read the full recap</a>